-As of both December 31, 2022 and 2021, we had no commercial paper outstanding.
+As of December 31, 2023, we had \$254.3 million of commercial paper outstanding with an interest rate of 5.4%.
+As of December 31, 2022, we had no commercial paper outstanding.
 The commercial paper is short term in nature, and as such, recorded value is estimated to approximate fair value (and considered a Level 2 security in the fair value hierarchy).
-Average daily borrowings of commercial paper during 2022 and 2021 were \$189.9 million and \$157.0 million, respectively, with weighted average interest rates of approximately 1.5% and 0.2%, respectively.
+Average daily borrowings of commercial paper during 2023 and 2022 were \$267.6 million and \$189.9 million, respectively, with weighted average interest rates of approximately 5.2% and 1.5%, respectively.